How to Downgrade from iOS 14.8.1 to iOS 14.8

-If you are experiencing iOS 14.4 problems and you think moving your iPhone back to the previous version of iOS 14 could help, this guide will help you downgrade.
+If you’re experiencing iOS 14.8.1 problems and you think moving your iPhone back to an older version of iOS 14 could help, this guide will help you downgrade.

 Most users will have a recent backup, but you may lose some items if you aren’t regularly backing up your photos and messages to iCloud.